GeostatsGuy/GeostatsPy_Intro_Course/README.md

 # Introduction to [GeostatsPy](https://github.com/GeostatsGuy/GeostatsPy), Short Course

+by Michael Pyrcz, Associate Professor, The University of Texas at Austin

 Introduction to GeostatsPy, an open source Python package for Spatial / Subsurface Data Analytics and Geostatistics

 I have included in this repository: